stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
 The vowel in "thought" - originally a diphthong - is a monophthong in basically all accents.
-So instead of `o̞w` "thought", we get `o̞` "thought" just liek in "goat" and "lot", for now.
+So instead of `o̞w` "thought", we get `o̞` "thought" just like in "goat" and "lot", for now.

 <!--v-->